-Recommendation: Replace older carpet with hard surface flooring, such as hardwood or tile, if possible.
+The Rx: Replace older carpet with hard surface flooring, such as hardwood or tile, if possible.
 Eliminate wall-to-wall carpeting wherever possible and update old carpeting every few years.
-Ensure bedrooms, especially children’s bedrooms, have newer carpeting or hard surface flooring.
+Ensure bedrooms, especially children's bedrooms, have newer carpeting or hard surface flooring.

 Your Kitchen Towel Could Give You an Infection

 Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacteria that can survive on surfaces for weeks.
 It's commonly found on kitchen towels, furniture or athletic equipment.
 This bacteria can be spread by contact with the surface.
 If it's exposed to a cut, scrape or open wound, MRSA can cause an infection.